-Maathai is also an anti-white, anti-Western crusader for international socialism.
-She charges that “some sadistic [white] scientists” created the AIDS virus “to punish blacks” and, ultimately, “to wipe out the black race.”
-Maathai continues:
+Maathai was also an anti-white, anti-Western crusader for international socialism.
+She charged that “some sadistic [white] scientists” had created the AIDS virus “to punish blacks” and, ultimately, “to wipe out the black race.”
+Maathai continued:

 “Some say that AIDS came from the monkeys, and I doubt that, because we have been living with monkeys [since] time immemorial; others say it was a curse from God, but I say it cannot be that….
 Us black people are dying more than any other people in this planet.
 It’s true that there are some people who create agents to wipe out other people.”

-“Why is the rest of the world just watching,” Maathai asks, “doing nothing while Africans are being wiped out?
+“Why is the rest of the world just watching,” Maathai asked, “doing nothing while Africans are being wiped out?
 The rest of the world has abandoned us.”

-Thus in Maathai’s view, Arab genocide is the fault of wealthy whites.
+Thus in Maathai’s view, Arab genocide was the fault of wealthy whites.